-Finally, we pride ourselves as being one of the few companies that actually provides you with conflict-free recommendations on what to do about any problems discovered.
-Most companies either provide no recommendations, or provide you with an expensive proposal for their company to do the clean-up work.
+Finally, we pride ourselves on being one of the few companies that actually provide you with conflict-free recommendations on what to do about any problems discovered.
+Most companies either provide no recommendations or provide you with an expensive proposal for their company to do the clean-up work.

 What does it cost?

 Give us a call at (312) 920-9393 and describe some basic details about your concerns.
 After talking for a few minutes, we will be able to provide you with a customized quote over the phone.
 Generally, residential projects range from $400 – $900 and commercial projects from $800 – $3,000+.

 To get a quick quote, give us a call at (312) 920-9393.